Permanent disability is lifelong and impacts earning ability, while temporary disability is for recoverable injuries with limited work capacity.

 At the Law Office of James M. Hoffmann, we have dedicated over 30 years to supporting workers through their compensation claims.
 Our compassionate approach and a deep understanding of Missouri workers’ compensation laws position us to provide the support and representation you need during these trying times.

 If you or a loved one is dealing with the aftermath of a work-related injury and are uncertain about your disability status, it’s crucial to seek professional advice.
-Reach out to the Law Office of James M. Hoffmann to discuss your case.
+Contact the Law Office of James M. Hoffmann to discuss your case.
 Our commitment to advocating for workers’ rights ensures you receive the support and guidance necessary to navigate your claim effectively.
 Call us today for a free consultation.